rootVIII/skulls/README.md

     Android Studio should be downloaded/installed; the AVD emulators are free and convenient
   </li>
   <li>
-    I typically use a pixel4 emulator.
+    I use the AVD emulators that are installable with Android Studio and stored in $ANDROID_HOME/emulator/emulator
   </li>
   <li>
-    I store an alias in my profile to open an emulator easily via the terminal: <code>alias pixel4='$ANDROID_HOME/emulator/emulator -avd "Pixel_4_API_30"'</code>
+    I store an alias in my profile to open an emulator via simple command such as pixel4: <code>alias pixel4='$ANDROID_HOME/emulator/emulator -avd "Pixel_4_API_30"'</code>
   </li>
   <li>
     Font used for text: <a href="https://www.dafont.com/radioland.font">RADIOLAND.TTF</a>